zuozhenggh/learning-library/data-management-library/security/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

 In this lab, you'll:

 - Sign in to the Oracle Data Safe Console
-- Run a Security Assessment job against a target database
+- Schedule and run a Security Assessment job against your database
-- Run a User Assessment job against a target database
+- Run a User Assessment job against your database
 - Analyze the user assessment results
 - Analyze the security assessment results